 The view from Grandstand 11, Montreal

-Seats in Grandstand 12 (sections 5, 6 and 7) feature a very similar view to the one described above (Grandstand 11: sections 1, 2, and 3) but its view is not so direct – you’ll probably find yourself turning your body to face the main straight to avoid having a sore neck by the end of the race.
-The giant screen for this stand is also of to the far right of the stand.
-Because of the way the grandstand in orientated its possible to see as far as turn 3 from here, albeit distant.
+Seats in Grandstand 12 (sections 5, 6 and 7) feature a similar view to those of Grandstand 11 (sections 1, 2, and 3) but its view is not so direct — you’ll find yourself turning your body to face the main straight to avoid having a sore neck by the end of the race.

 grandstand 12 view